-The practice had not received any complaints in the previous 12 months.
+The practice had received some complaints in the previous 12 months these had been responded with in line with their policy.

 We were told of an example of when a complaint was used to make changes within the practice.
 It was clear the practice used complaints as a way of improving the service for patients.